GitQuest/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_cloudincompatibility.md

 folder: ConnectSpotlightDS
 ---

-To continue to use Spotlight Cloud upgrade to the latest Spotlight Enterprise version.
-Alternatively, Disable uploads to Spotlight Cloud.
+To resolve this alarm and use Spotlight Cloud, upgrade Spotlight Enterprise to the latest version.

+Otherwise, to resolve this alarm, disable uploads to Spotlight Cloud.

 {% include links.html %}